Student Essay Contest

 How do I submit my essay?

-You’ll be able to submit it online when the contest opens in early December.
+You’ll be able to submit it online when the contest opens in early November.
 We’ll post the link here then.

 Can I send an email with my essay as an attachment?